thriveweb/deking-new/content/posts/2018-10-26-deck-landscaping-ideas.md

   description: >-
     How to Landscape Around a Deck.
 Landscaping around a deck provides the finishing touches needed to create a wonderful welcoming outdoor space.
-  title: Deck Landscaping Ideas and Tips Australia
+  title: Deck Landscaping Ideas and Tips Australia | DeKing Decks
 ---
 When it comes to landscaping around your deck, your own ideas and creativity will determine the majority of the job.
 Good landscaping can make your deck feel like a natural environment for outdoor relaxation.
 Poorly designed landscaping can compromise the size of your space, make maintenance a constant headache and destroy the quality of your outdoor space.
 While a professional landscaping designer can help you in this area, understanding the dos and don’ts of deck landscaping will give you a great head start!